Links and ideas

 Hats with earflaps, often known as trapper hats, keep ears and cheeks warm in even the worst of weathers – a good style for kids who won’t usually keep hats on.
 I recommend Didrikson’s Biggles hat.

-A pair of waterproof trousers makes a real difference in cold weather.
+Waterproof trousers also make a real difference in cold weather.
 Doesn’t matter what kind, as long as they keep out the wind and rain and let you splash in puddles too.

 If you have a bump or use a baby carrier you will probably love babywearing jackets such as Mamalila.